Quessian-Phaedrus-Sternabite/Gather/The Fall and Rise of Gather/4. The Fourth Gathering/Dead as a Doorknob.md

 "Good, I didn't think you were awake!"
 He stares at me, expecting a response, and I can't help but cringe when I hear my throat make a scream.
 Faltering a bit, he quickly regains his composure, and starts to write something with a slight frown.

 "Please, can you hear me?"
 I begin to grow desperate as my words fail to reach him again, and watch as he just keeps writing, ignorant of the one-way delay.
+"Please!"
+I reach out to grab his arm, forgetting about the restraints, and scream as my right hand cuts itself on the blurs of the soft fabric.
+The man still doesn't react.

+He clears his throat, "Is there a name I can put you down under?
+You had no ID, and your outfit was torn to shreds."
+That same damn question.
+For once, my reactions match what he sees as I cringe in perfect time with my earlier one.
+It feels like only half of my body is responding to me, and the delay grows slightly worse by the minute.

+My question reaches his ears, and he seems taken aback by the somber terror playing out across my face.

+"Of course I can hear you.
+Is something wron-" My please cuts him off, and I see his eyes widen as I thrash against the restraints.
+More pain floods my arm as, for the second time, the ties cut into my jerking hand.
+This time, however, they feel less solid, as if the bindings which previously bent to no movement were now subject to the normal laws of physics.

+As I cringe again through tears, the man starts running to grab a doctor, and I'm finally giv